 Our universities are modern and innovative, but our history goes back a long way.
 Higher education in Wales began in 1822, when St David’s College, Lampeter, opened its doors.
 We now have eight universities, with campuses located throughout the country.

-Four of our eight universities feature in the top 500 of the Times Higher Education World University Rankings 2020.
+Three of our eight universities feature in the top 500 of the Times Higher Education World University Rankings 2022.
 And student satisfaction is vital.
 In the last Whatuni Student Choice Awards, four of the places in the UK top 10 – including the number-one spot – were taken by Welsh universities.

 Further education colleges in Wales focus on education and training opportunities for people of all backgrounds who are aged 16+.
 Further education colleges are at the heart of their communities with excellent links to industry and clear progression routes to universities in the UK.

 They have an excellent reputation for integrating international students into the culture, language and life of Wales.

 We may have plenty of castles in Wales, but we don’t have ivory towers.
 Our universities have tight links with their local communities and the worlds of business and technology.
 Within six months of leaving, 92% of graduates are in employment.